 The back of the bar is plain.
 It has two openings for the input ports and the power cable.
-If you want to wall mount it, you have to use the universal holes found on the underside.
+If you want to wall-mount it, you have to use the universal holes found on the underside.

 The Samsung HW-N450 has a good overall build quality.
-The bar is made of metal and solid plastic, whereas the subwoofer is made of solid plastic and has one face covered in fabric.
+The bar is made of metal and solid plastic, while the subwoofer is made of solid plastic and has one face covered in fabric.
 The entire build feels robust and a little premium and resembles the Samsung HW-R550 and the Samsung HW-R650.
 We don't expect you to have any issues with its build quality.

 The Samsung N450 has a decent frequency response.
 It's a bit on the warm side, but this shouldn’t bother most people.
 However, it doesn’t have a great low-frequency extension and is lacking a bit on overall bass.
 This won’t be ideal for bass-heavy content like movies and some music genres, but won’t affect voice-oriented content like podcasts and audiobooks.

 When listening to the HW-N450, the soundstage is decent.
 It's about as wide as the bar itself, and the bar isn’t doing any tricks to widen the soundstage.
 Also, the focus is very good, and the soundstage doesn’t sound diffused, which is good and typical of most soundbars.
 Objects seem to be coming from a more accurate pinpoint location rather than a general area.

 The Samsung N450 can get loud enough for most uses, like in a crowded environment or a large room.
 It doesn’t get as loud as some higher-end models like the Samsung HW-Q90R, but it will still be more than enough for most people.
 When pushed at the max volume, there's a bit of compression in bass and treble, but not enough to be an issue for most people.